nmortari/nxospoap/README.md

 * Mode - What should the script use to identify the configuration file stored on your file server.
     * Allowed values are: serial_number, mac, hostname, personality, raw.

 * Upgrade Path - The list of NX-OS images required in the upgrade path for your device.
 Upgrade path information can be found on the Cisco upgrade Matrix page (https://www.cisco.com/c/dam/en/us/td/docs/dcn/tools/nexus-9k3k-issu-matrix/index.html).
+You can think of this option as "Start" -> "End"
     * If you need to install multiple upgrades: ["nxos.9.2.1.bin", "nxos.9.2.4.bin", "nxos.9.3.14.bin", "nxos64-cs.10.3.4a.M.bin"]
     * If you only need 1 upgrade: ["nxos.9.3.9.bin", "nxos.9.3.10.bin"]
     * If you want to downgrade: ["nxos.9.2.4.bin"]